marrs/dim/README.md

 Dim
 ===

-A dependency inverter for Node modules
+A dependency injector for Node modules
 --------------------------------------

 ### Purpose